 The City currently has AMI technology to monitor customer water usage and uses its AMI system to automatically enforce demand reduction measures and restrictions.
 The AMI system is currently set up to monitor and enforce outdoor watering restrictions.
 The program monitors customer meter flows against an "excessive use" flowrate, which will vary based on the WSCP stage.
-The system flags customer meters exceeding the excessive use flowrate during a City of Fresno Final July 2021 19 2020 Water Shortage Contingency Plan day/time outside of permitted outdoor watering hours as excessive use and an incident of water waste.
+The system flags customer meters exceeding the excessive use flowrate during a day/time outside of permitted outdoor watering hours as excessive use and an incident of water waste.
 If a customer has one or more incidents of water waste during a month, the customer shall be issued a Notice of Water Waste and, if applicable, be charged fines and penalties.
 The City may expand this monitoring program in the future to monitor other uses beyond outdoor watering restrictions.